v-rajagt/IntuneDocs/intune/configuration/vpn-settings-windows-phone-8-1.md

 Depending on the settings you choose, not all values in the following list are configurable.

+>[!IMPORTANT]
+>Windows Phone 8.1 VPN profiles are also applied to Windows 10 devices.

 ## Base VPN settings

 - **Apply all settings to Windows Phone 8.1 only** - This is a setting you can configure in the Intune classic portal.
 In the Azure portal, this setting cannot be changed.
 If this is set to **Configured**, any settings are only applied to Windows Phone 8.1 devices.
 If set to **Not Configured**, these settings also apply to Windows 10 Mobile devices.